Escartem/AnimeWwise/README.md

 > ℹ️ The zip file will be automatically extracted on first launch, it just needs to be here
 >
 > ⚠️ Make sure to always use the latest tools and the latest project version to prevent errors
+> ⚠️ Your browser may flag the zip file as malicious, I don't have a solution right now, just ignore the message and download it anyway
 4. Install dependencies -> `pip install -r requirements.txt`
 5. Place all of your `.pck` files in the *audio* folder and `.pck.hdiff` in the *patch* folder
 > ⚠️ If you want to extract an hdiff content, you must place the pck file with the *same name before patch* in the *audio* folder, pck's that do not have a corresponding hdiff file will be extracted normally, when they do have a corresponding hdiff file, *only the hdiff file content is extracted* and not the full pck